-The county of Sussex is located on the South East coast of England, giving excellent access to the whole of Europe.
+The county of East Sussex is located on the South East coast of England, giving excellent access to the whole of Europe.
 The region of Sussex is a very desirable place to live as well as being extremely popular with tourists from all over the world.

 Sussex is a largely prosperous area of the country with rich farmland, rolling countryside with plenty of wooded areas.
 It is home to the famous South Downs National Park and the Seven Sisters Country Park.

-Brighton and Chichester are the two cities located in Sussex.
 Brighton is just 25 miles from Herstmonceux Castle and is a very popular destination for shopping, live music, days out and nightlife.
 It is known as ‘London by the Sea’ and also as ‘Silicon Beach’ due to a large number of media, digital and technology businesses based there.

 Due to the geographical location and its close proximity to France, Sussex has been subject to some of England’s major invasions, including the Roman invasion of Britain and the Battle of Hastings in 1066.